 In Visual Studio Code, create a new SQL file.
 Create a connection profile, and connect to your previously created server and database.
 Use the login credentials you created when configuring the database.

 - Create an Index for Product Name and Color

-An index will improve performance for oft-used queries against specific fields.
-Use the following command to create one for the
+An index will improve performance for frequently used queries against specific fields.
+Create an index for the

 Colorcolumns on the

 In order to provide the analytics workers with more detail, update the

 ProductNumbercolumn from the

 - Delete the Unused ErrorLog Table